All Episodes

 You guys, I explained this.

-The the Democrats did this to Reagan in his second term with the Contras and the Boland Amendment, the Nicaraguan situation.
+The Democrats did this to Reagan in his second term with the Contras and the Boland Amendment, the Nicaraguan situation.

-They're flying down making buddy buddy, drinking wine, breaking bread with communist Sandinistas all over the place down there.
+They're flying down, making buddy-buddy, drinking wine, breaking bread with communist Sandinistas all over the place down there.

-This is these people are about power.
+These people are about power.

-And all of a sudden you get it back, you aren't ever gonna lose it, and part of your theory and not losing it is to make it even bigger.
+And part of your theory in not losing it is to make it even bigger.

 This is just their life's mission to run and control government.

-And you're exactly right with the arrogance because what that arrogance is causing them to do is lose respect for the office.
+You're exactly right with the arrogance because what that arrogance is causing them to do is lose respect for the office.

 When you are elected to that high of an office, you are to be of utmost moral character, so on and so forth.